srivanij23/google-docs-clone/README.md

 Contributing

 Pull requests are welcome 🚀.
 For significant changes, please open an issue to discuss what you would like to change.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.

-sql

 ### Additional Notes 🗒️